-- Format: Select the format to use when you enter your device's latitude and longitude. - Latitude: Positive values are north of the equator. - Longitude: Positive values are east of the prime meridian.
-Heading: Enter the compass direction that the device is facing.
-0 is due north. - Label: Enter a descriptive name for your device.
-Save: Click to save your device location.
+- Latitude: Positive values are north of the equator. - Longitude: Positive values are east of the prime meridian. - Heading: Enter the compass direction that the device is facing.
+0 is due north. - Label: Enter a descriptive name for the device. - Save: Click to save your device location.